 Educational Opportunity Fund

-The EOF Program at The College of New Jersey’s purpose is to facilitate student transitions which lead to college readiness, positive adjustments, address developmental concerns, academic success, and student persistence to graduation and to prepare them with the knowledge, skills, abilities and values which are necessary to compete in both a regional and global multicultural workplace, graduate study, and other personal and civic endeavors.
+The EOF Program at The College of New Jersey’s purpose is to facilitate student transitions which lead to college readiness, positive adjustments, address developmental concerns, academic success, student persistence to graduation, and prepare them with the knowledge, skills, abilities, and values which are necessary to compete in both a regional and global multicultural workplace, graduate study, and other personal and civic endeavors.